dillonkearns/idiomatic-elm-package-guide/README.md

 ## 5. Consistent with the README and documentation conventions in the Elm community.

+Follow this template!
+See the [How to Use This Guide](https://github.com/dillonkearns/idiomatic-elm-package-guide#how-to-use-this-guide) section of this README!

 ### License

 The [recommended license for Elm projects is BSD3](https://github.com/elm-lang/elm-package#preparing-for-publication).